Binary Ninja is a great platform for automating some reverse engineering tasks,

 To extract the syscall number, Binary Ninja's LLIL API is used to find the

-instruction.
+LLIL_SYSCALL instruction.
 Once the instruction is found, the get_reg_value

-function is used to obtain the value of EAX
+function is used to obtain the value of EAX at that point in the program's

 execution as understood by Binary Ninja's data flow analysis.